ArtuDitu/resume_webpage/content/authors/admin/_index.md

 #   link: media/resume.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: ""
+email: "aczeszumski@uos.de"

 # Highlight the author in author lists? (true/false)
 highlight_name: false
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Artur Czeszumski is a PhD Candidate in Cognitive Science at the University of Osnabrück, and Clinical Psychology at the Vrije Universiteit Amsterdam.
+His research interests include social neuroscience, cognitive and clinical psychology, and embodied cognition.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.